When some idea or other becomes a

 The party is in a terrible

 dilemma.
-The leadership knows beyond doubt that what South Africa has is not a case of
+The leadership knows beyond doubt that what South Africa

 Rank and file, parliamentary